Discover Normandy

 Normandy: Discover the city of Caen

-Capital of Lower Normandy, Caen is a city of arts with a real historical heritage made up of castles, abbeys, churches and museums.
-Also, this city which cultivates tradition and modernism is full of sites dedicated to the major events of the 20th century that it is essential to discover.
+The capital of Lower Normandy, Caen is a city of art with a rich historical heritage comprised of castles, abbeys, churches, and museums.
+This city, which blends tradition and modernity, also boasts numerous sites dedicated to the major events of the 20th century, all of which are essential to explore.

 Discover